-Executive Summary 03

-Introduction

-Definition Scope of Report Provider Classifications 09 10 10

-Appendix

-Methodology & Team Author & Editor Biographies 40 41

-About Our Company & Research

-Business Transformation

-Services 12 - 18

-Who Should Read This Section Quadrant Definition & Eligibility Criteria Observations Provider Profiles 13 14 15 16 18

-Digital Innovation Services 19 - 24

-Who Should Read This Section Quadrant Definition & Eligibility Criteria Observations Provider Profiles 20 21 22 23 24

-Platform Modernizat Services ion 25 -

-20

-Who Should Read This Section Quadrant

-Definition & Eligibility Criteria

-Observations

-Provider Profiles

-Managed Services 32 -

-Managed Services 32.

-Who Should Read This Section

-Quadrant

-Definition & Eligibility Criteria

-Observations

-Provider Profiles

-32 - 38

-Executive Summary

-Report Author: Philip Carnelley

-Convergence and transformation in the retail and CPG sector in the post-COVID era

-Retail and CPG are becoming increasingly alike

-Retail and consumer packaged goods (CPG) companies are becoming alike in their operations and aspirations due to changing consumer behavior, technological advancements and market dynamics, a defining characteristic of today's consumer markets.

-Notably, CPG companies are adopting a direct-to-consumer (D2C) sales approach to their customers to widen their reach through own-brand stores and online channels.
-Some major CPG brands aim to achieve more than half of their sales through D2C channels.
-Even those that do not pursue D2C sales are developing customer relationships through loyalty programs, highly personalized marketing

-and offers redeemable through stores.
+In today's consumer markets, retail and consumer packaged goods (CPG) companies are becoming alike in their operations and aspirations due to changing consumer behavior, technological advancements and market dynamics.
+Notably, CPG companies are adopting a direct-to-consumer (D2C) sales approach to widen their customer reach through own-brand stores and online channels.
+Some major CPG brands aim to achieve more than half of sales through D2C channels.
+Even the companies that do not pursue D2C sales are improving their customer relationships through loyalty programs, highly personalized marketing and offers redeemable at stores.

-At the same time, many retailers are developing their private-label brands, promoting and selling them directly to consumers in stores and online, blurring the lines between traditional retail and CPG companies.
-Omnichannel commerce utilizing mobile, social, internet and in-person sales and marketing is thus vital to retailers and CPG companies.
-New IT approaches, such as headless commerce based on microservices architecture, are paving the way forward.
+The lines between traditional retail and CPG companies are also blurred as many retailers are developing their private-label brands, promoting and selling them directly to consumers in-store and online.
+Omnichannel commerce utilizing mobile, social, Internet and in-person sales and marketing is thus vital to retailers and CPG companies.
+New IT approaches like headless commerce based on micro-services architectures are paving the way forward.

-Pandemic recovery drives further transformation as customer behavior adapts to the new normal
+Pandemic recovery driving transformation with customer behavior adapting to the new normal

-The COVID-19 pandemic forced many retail and CPG companies to rapidly adopt digital technologies to meet changing consumer demands.
+The COVID-19 pandemic forced many retail and CPG companies to adopt digital technologies to meet the changing consumer demands rapidly.
 E-commerce platforms became a vital channel for sales, prompting increased investments in online storefronts, mobile apps and omnichannel capabilities.
-Traditional brick-and-mortar stores also implemented technologies such as contactless payment systems, self-checkout options and in-store
+Traditional brick-andmortar stores also implemented technologies like contactless payment systems, self-checkout options and in-store pickup solutions to enhance the overall shopping experience.

-Customer behavior

-continues to evolve
+Customer behavior continues to evolve as consumers rediscover in-person shopping.

-as consumers

-rediscover in-person

-shopping.